EPIC The Irish Emigration Museum today announced Jessica Traynor as its new Deputy Museum Director.

 Jessica Traynor says: “Having joined the museum team in March 2017, I am very enthusiastic to be stepping into the role of Deputy Museum Director.
 It’s an exciting time to be working on the unique project that is EPIC The Irish Emigration Museum, and I look forward to forging new relationships with our colleagues in the cultural and heritage sector both in Ireland and internationally.”

 EPIC is the world’s first fully digital museum and tells the story of the more than 10 million people who left Ireland over the centuries.
-The interactive museum in Dublin’s Docklands has become one of Ireland’s newest major visitor attractions.
+The interactive museum in Dublin’s Docklands is one of Ireland’s newest major visitor attractions.